-During 4 years of European travel, I’ve stayed at more hostels than I can think of.
+During 4 years of European travel, I’ve stayed at more hostels than I can count.
 Ones I won’t ever remember, ones I wish I wouldn’t remember, and ones I wish I could stay at forever.
 I love hosteling.
-I would never want to stay at a hotel as I find hostels great value and great places to meet people.
-Here are my favorite places to rest my head when I go to Europe:
+They are a wonderful way to meet other travelers, stay somewhere for cheap, get the lay of the land, and, overall, have a fun travel experience.
+A good hostel can be as memorable as the city you are visiting.

 Kabul (Barcelona, Spain)

-Kabul is tied for first with The Flying Pig (see next hostel) as my favorite hostel in Europe.
+Kabul is tied with The Flying Pig (see next hostel) as my favorite hostel in Europe.
 It attracts travelers who are looking for a good time This isn’t a quiet hostel where people go to bed.
 If you come to hostel, be prepared to party.
 They have a lively common room area and organize nightly outings.
-The dorms are very clean, the beds comfy, and the showers high pressured.
+The dorms are very clean, the beds comfy, and the showers high pressure.
 But what makes Kabul so wonderful is the downstairs common area.
 The common area takes up a whole floor of the building and comprises a café, bar, tables, internet kiosks, and a pool table.
 Here travelers eat, play pool, drink, and hang out – and the people here want to hang out.
 It’s a good hostel for a solo traveler because everyone here wants to make friends.
-The hostel is always full and booked out weeks in advance, especially during summer, so don’t book last minute!
+The hostel is booked out weeks in advance, especially during summer, so don’t book last minute!

 The Flying Pig (Amsterdam, The Netherlands)

 What I love about this place is the people.
-I guess people are important everywhere.
 The facilities here are standard (though they have some of the best pillows I’ve ever put my head on) and the hostel is on the expensive side but I love the atmosphere here.
 While this hostel is popular with travelers looking to chill and smoke, the bar area gets very busy at night too.
 It’s not all about smoking here.
 But the staff is what does it for me.
-They hang out with guests, are experts on the city, and will always help you.
+They hang out with guests, are experts on the city, and are always happy and helpful.
 In Amsterdam, I never stay anywhere else.

 Ostello Archi Rossi (Florence, Italy)

 They had me at breakfast.
 I’ve never been to a hostel that had a menu for breakfast.
-This one does.
 You can get eggs, bacon, toast, pancakes- the works.
 It’s not the normal European bread and coffee breakfast that makes me sad in the morning.
 It’s a full on hearty breakfast!
-More than the food, the hostel also has character.
+More than the food, the hostel has character.
 You can sign your name or draw on the wall, their kitchen is a size of a cafeteria, and they have a great outdoor garden where you can kick back with a bottle of wine!
 And did I mention they have a full breakfast?

 City Backpackers (Stockholm, Sweden)

-This is one classy establishment with a very nice café and outdoor eating area.
-It looks more like a trendy coffeeshop than a hostel.
-The hostel has very comfortable beds and pillows and thick walls making this one of the few places I’ve stayed where it’s easy to get a good sleep.
-This is also a great place for people who like to be connected.
-They have power outlets everywhere, the place is covered in wifi, and I couldn’t turn a corner without bumping into a public computer.
+This is one classy hostel with an incredible café and outdoor eating area.
+The hostel has very comfortable beds, pillows, thick walls so you don’t hear your noisy neighbors.
+I always get a good night’s sleep here.
+They also have power outlets everywhere, the place is covered in wifi, and I couldn’t turn a corner without bumping into a public computer.
 Moreover, there is laundry, a huge common room, and a sauna.
 It’s pretty much the perfect place!

 Francescos (Ios, Greece)

 With a view like this, how could you not like this place?
-There’s pool here, a kitchen, very clean rooms, and super comfy beds.
+There’s a pool here, kitchen, very clean rooms, and comfy beds.
 The owners are super friendly and accommodating, the porch area is a great place to make new friends, and every night they have a hostel get together so everyone can meet people (free shot included).
 They also organize pub crawls (because it’s Ios and everyone comes here to party).
 It’s also the most centrally located hostel on the island so it’s easy to

 I think this place is a bit overpriced.
 Hostels in Germany are cheap and even by European standards this hostel is still cheap but I felt like they charged a lot because of the name.
 However, while the beds and bathrooms are pretty standard (all ensuite though!) the rooftop terrace provides great views of the city.
 On a nice day, it’s amazing to just go stare at Berlin.